Table of Contents

 We already introduced you to the general concept of KPI tracking tools earlier, now we will go into more in detail about the specific features you should look for when deciding on which KPI tool you want to invest in.

 - Data connectors

-The first and arguably the most important feature you should consider when choosing a KPI tracking software is the possibility to connect all your internal and external data sources into one single point of access.
+The first and arguably the most important feature you should consider when choosing KPI tracking software is the possibility to connect all your internal and external sources into one single point of access.
 This can be social media data, historical databases, CRM tools data, or any other source of information that is useful for your business.
 By doing so you will be able to perform cross-analysis between the different departments and exceed your KPI analytics goals.

-Among other things, data connectors will also save you and your employees time on manually updating the data as the tool will automatically provide the latest information available for successful KPI monitoring.
+Among other things, data connectors will also save you and your employees time manually updating the data as the tool will automatically provide the latest information available for successful KPI monitoring.